dotmesh-io/docs/hugo/content/references/cli.md

 It is recommended that you enable versioning on your S3 bucket in order for Dotmesh to be able to discern changes easily.

-We recommend you create a new user credential in AWS IAM (Aws console -> IAM -> Users -> Add User) in order to limit the security privaledges provided.
+We recommend you create a new user credential in AWS IAM (Aws console -> IAM -> Users -> Add User) in order to limit the security privileges provided.
 The access type should be "programmatic".

 You should then create a policy to apply to all credential pairs you wish to use (Policies -> Create Policy).
 The following policy should allow dotmesh to work: